[HISTORY: Adopted by the City Council of the City of Newburgh 7-14-2014 by Ord. No. 1-2014. Amendments noted where applicable.]

 - Administrative Lieutenant of the City of Newburgh Police Department.

-There is hereby established a Police Community Relations and Review Board comprised of nine members.
+There is hereby established a Police Community Relations and Review Board comprised of seven members.

 Appointment to the PCRRB shall be made as follows:

-One member shall be appointed by the City Council, and such member shall be designated as the Chair of the PCRRB.
+Three members shall be appointed by the City Council and the City Council shall designate one such member as the Chair of the PCRRB.

 If a Council member fails or refuses to appoint a member to the PCRRB under § 72-3B(1) and a vacancy exists for more than 60 days from the date the notice of vacancy is provided to the City Council by the PCRRB Chair, then the City Council as a whole may make such appointment.